jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-07-18-beam-examples-2/index.md

 ![](avg-word-len-dag.png#center)

-On Kafka UI, we can check the output messages include the average word length and record creation timestamp.
+On Kafka UI, we can check the output message includes an average word length and record creation timestamp.

 ![](avg-word-len-output.png#center)